If you’re looking to get your forklift license, now is a great time.

 As you can see from the video, most of an operator’s job duties involve a high degree of independence.

-Especially considering that these days, many companies use scanners paired with warehouse management systems (WMS) to tell you exactly what to do with the material you’re handling.
+This is especially true considering, that many companies use scanners paired with warehouse management systems (WMS) to tell you what to do with the material you’re handling.

-And if that kind of freedom appeals to you, then a forklift operator job might be a great fit.
+If that kind of freedom appeals to you, a forklift operator job might be a great fit.

 The environment